Field of View: 25.5 (8.3x3) arcmin2

 TMT Science Instrumentation Group Lead

-WFOS has a gravity invariant vertical rotation axis to minimize instrument flexure and will incorporate a robust structure to support the various components of the instrument.
+WFOS has a gravity invariant vertical rotation axis to eliminate rotation-dependent flexure.
+The instrument incorporates a robust structure that not only supports and provide optical stability to the various components of the instrument, but also meets seismic resilience requirements.
 In addition, it will incorporate an enclosure to provide a light-tight and thermally-stable environment for the optical elements.

 Multi-slit masks are designed by the user(s), fabricated by the observatory, and then loaded into the instrument prior to observing.
 Users generate the list of fields and science, wavefront sensing and guiding objects to be observed, objects, calibration sources, filters, resolution modes, and exposure times according to observing plans for specific atmospheric conditions and other variables.
 Data reduction pipeline modules for quick look and quality control include a full instrument simulator to support instrument design and development of the data processing, archiving and distribution system.
 Full system configuration, guide star and science target acquisition occurs in less than 5 minutes.
 Calibrations can be performed during the day thanks to an internal calibration source.

 The science cases that motivate the need for WFOS and dictate its design range from solar system programs to the most distant objects in the universe.
 Some of the most challenging science areas include;